 I love birch bark with its rich earthy mixes of neutral whites, browns and textures.
 So you can imagine I was over the moon excited to find birch trees everywhere when I visited VT a few weeks ago.
 Today’s project, my DIY birch bark candle is a simple fall decor project that you can easily make with your own birch bark collected from a tree.
 No worries if you don’t have access to birch bark, I found an inexpensive resource to buy it online and list the link below.

 There were many things I fell in love with in VT.
 One of my favorites was the morning walks with my good friend who opened her home and shared her fabulous VT lifestyle with me.
 Every turn in the path brought more beauty, and you guessed it more birch bark!
+It’s so pretty.
+I used it to create these Birch Bark Pumpkins.

 All that goodness, just waiting for me!